County Route 522 (New Jersey): Route description

 A short distance later, CR 522 enters Manalapan Township in Monmouth County and passes through wooded areas with some homes before entering Englishtown.
 In Englishtown, the route passes homes and turns east onto Water Street, reaching an intersection with CR 527.
 CR 522 turns south onto CR 527, and the two routes head south on Main Street past residences and businesses.
 CR 522 splits from CR 527 by turning east onto Tennent Avenue.
 The road crosses back into Manalapan Township and becomes Englishtown-Freehold Road, heading southeast past residential neighborhoods and a tract of Monmouth Battlefield State Park.
 After crossing CR 3 (Tennent Road), the route passes through fields and woods within Monmouth Battlefield State Park.
-Within the park, CR 522 crosses into Freehold Township and turns east, running immediately to the north of the Freehold Industrial Track.
+Within the park, CR 522 crosses into Freehold Township and turns east immediately to the north of the Freehold Industrial Track.
 The road comes to an interchange with US 9, at which point CR 522 is briefly a four-lane divided highway.
 Past this interchange, the route heads into residential and commercial areas as a two-lane road.
 Upon entering Freehold Borough, CR 522 becomes municipally maintained Thockmorton Street, which turns southeast into residential areas.
 At the Monmouth Avenue intersection, the road heads into the commercial downtown of Freehold, where CR 522 ends at CR 537.

 History

 The Freehold and Englishtown Turnpike was chartered in 1863 to run from Freehold to Englishtown.
 On June 12, 1901, all of the turnpike between Broad Street, Freehold and Main Street (CR 527), Englishtown was purchased by the Monmouth County Board of Chosen Freeholders and incorporated into the county highway system.

 Between US 1 and US 130, CR 522 formerly followed Ridge Road.
 The new alignment between US 1 and US 130 was fully opened by 2001.
 The county road had also once extended west to Route 27 in Kingston via Ridge Road and Heathcote Road.
+In 2025, the new alignment of CR 522 was extended east of US-130 to intersect with Fresh Ponds Road in South Brunswick.